Authorial intent: Extreme intentionalism

 Extreme intentionalism holds that authorial intention is the only way to determine the true meaning even in the face of claims that "the author often does not know what he means".
 Hirsch answers said objection by distinguishing authorial intent from subject matter.
-Hirsch argues that when a reader claims to understand an author's meaning better than the author himself, what is really happening is that a reader understands the subject matter better than the author; so the reader might more articulately explain the author's meaning — but what the author intended is still the meaning of the text he wrote.
+Hirsch argues that when a reader claims to understand an author's meaning better than the author themselves, what is really happening is that a reader understands the subject matter better than the author; so the reader might more articulately explain the author's meaning—but what the author intended is still the meaning of the text they wrote.
 Hirsch further addresses the related claim that authors may have unconscious meanings come out in their creative processes by using various arguments to assert that such subconscious processes are still part of the author, and so part of the author's intent and meaning, for "How can an author mean something he did not mean?"

 Kathleen Stock's book Only Imagine: Fiction, Interpretation, and Imagination (2017) takes an extreme intentionalist stance specific to fictional works.
 She argues that for fictional content to exist in a text, the author must have intended the reader to imagine that content.
 The reader recognizes this authorial intention and uses it as a constraint on what is properly imagined from the text.

 Weak intentionalism

 Weak intentionalism (also called moderate intentionalism) takes a more moderate stance and incorporates some insights from reader-response; it acknowledges the importance of authorial intent while also allowing for meanings derived from readers' interpretations.
 As articulated by Mark Bevir in The Logic of the History of Ideas (1999), weak intentionalists see meanings as necessarily intentional, but the relevant intentions can come from either authors or readers.

 Bevir argues that texts do not contain intrinsic meanings separable from the minds interpreting them.
-Meaning arises from the intentions of the person engaging with the text — whether that is the author producing it or a reader consuming it.
+Meaning arises from the intentions of the person engaging with the text—whether that is the author producing it or a reader consuming it.
 However, Bevir privileges the author's intentions as the starting point for interpretation, which then opens up a space for negotiating meanings with readers' perspectives.

 Other proponents of weak intentionalism include P.D.
 Juhl in Interpretation: An Essay in the Philosophy of Literary Criticism (1980).
 Juhl contends that while authorial intentions provide the central guiding principle, interpretations can legitimately go beyond those original intentions based on the text's public meaning and critics' insights.